crunchy-devops/jenkins-pic/FIRST_JOBS.md

 select git as a source code management
 in your github tab fork and clone this repo https://github.com/crunchy-devops/hello-world.git Copy and paste your own repo hello-world
-Build uses a: pom.xml file
+Build Root POM: pom.xml file
 Goals are: clean install package
 Hit apply and save
 and press Build now